 Oak vs Cherry Wood

-Oak belongs to the hardwood family and is exceptionally durable.
+Oak belongs to the hardwood family like maple and is exceptionally durable.
 Due to its strength, Oak, unfortunately, splinters and shatters.
-Frequently it is sawed as to resist warping, illustrating that it isn’t easy to work with.
-Oak has recognizable broad grain patterns.
+Frequently it is sawed as to resist warping, illustrating that it isnโt easy to work with.
+Oak wood has a recognizable broad grain pattern.

-The Janka hardwood rating scale assesses the degree of hardness of different types of wood.
+The Janka hardwood rating scale assesses the degree of hardness of different wood types.
 It measures the force needed to insert a 0.444-inch steel ball into the wood; the 0.444 is one-half of the diameter of the ball.

 Oakwood possesses a high natural density with significant shock absorption, while Cherry is not too dense with moderate shock absorption.

-Oak is widely available throughout the US, and because of this, it is less expensive than Cherry.
+Firstly, is oak or cherry wood more expensive?
+Oak wood is widely available throughout the US, and because of this, it is less expensive than Cherry.
 Oak belongs to Quercus of the beech genera of Fagaceae; there are about 500 species of Oak.
-There are two parent species of Oak- Red Oak and White Oak.
+There are two parent species of Oak- White and Red Oak.

-Red Oak’s color ranges from light brown to pinkish red; it has a whirling, eddying design.
-The color of White Oak can be compared to a tiger-stripe grain comprised of yellow-ray-like streaks and speckles.
-White Oak is more sturdy than Red Oak and less expensive.
+Red Oakโs color ranges from light brown to pinkish red; it has a whirling, eddying design.
+The color of the White can be compared to a tiger-stripe grain pattern comprised of yellow-ray-like streaks and speckles.
+White is more sturdy than Red Oak wood and less expensive.

-White Oak is the preferable option for making furniture as it is more aesthetically pleasing than Red Oak.
-White Oak is resistant to humidity, moisture, and dampness and can be used in outdoor furniture.
+White Oak wood is preferable for making furniture as it is more aesthetically pleasing than Red Oak wood.
+It is also resistant to humidity, moisture, and dampness and can be used in outdoor furniture.

-Both Cherry and Oak are highly versatile and are used in a variety of ways.
-Oak is used to craft furniture, outside furniture (White Oak), flooring, joinery, veneers, window and door frames, decking, flooring, and Oak barrels used for aging whiskey, creating wine flavor profiles, and even smoking meat.
+Both Cherry and Oak wood are highly versatile and used in various ways.
+Oak wood is used to craft furniture like walnut, outside furniture (White Oak wood), flooring, window and door frames, decking, and flooring.

-The uses of Cherry wood vary and range from crafting toys, furniture, veneers, flooring cabinets, and joinery.
-The bark of Cherry wood can be chewed like gum, and the inherent fragrance of the wood allows use for its aromatic, perfumed scents.
+The uses of this wood vary and range from crafting toys, flooring cabinets, and other cherry wood furniture.
+The bark or outer portion of Cherry wood can be chewed like gum, and the inherent fragrance of the wood allows use for its aromatic, perfumed scents.

 Advantages and Disadvantages of Oakwood